pikkukurkku/my_football_app/README.md

 # My football app

-## Seitwerk project by Natalia Ogorek
+## Mini-REACT-project for Seitwerk by Natalia Ogorek

 ### Table of Contents